 The Issuer has obtained the CMB Approval from the CMB and the BRSA Approval from the BRSA required for the issuance of Notes under the Programme.
-The maximum debt instrument amount that the Bank may issue under the Programme Approvals is the Approved Issuance Limit; provided that the aggregate outstanding nominal amount of debt instruments denominated in Turkish Lira issued by the Bank (whether under this approval or otherwise) may not exceed TL 10,000,000,000.
+The maximum debt instrument amount that the Bank may issue under the Programme Approvals is the Approved Issuance Limit.
+As per the BRSA Approval, debt instruments denominated in Turkish Lira cannot be issued under the Programme Approvals.
 It should be noted that, regardless of the outstanding Note amount, unless the Bank obtains new approvals from the BRSA and the CMB, the aggregate debt instrument amount to be issued under the Programme Approvals may not exceed the Approved Issuance Limit.

-Pursuant to the Programme Approvals, the offer, sale and issue of Notes under the Programme has been authorised and approved in accordance with Decree 32, the Banking Law, the Capital Markets Law or their respective related laws and the Debt Instruments Communiqué.
+Pursuant to the Programme Approvals, the offer, sale and issue of Notes under the Programme have been authorised and approved in accordance with Decree 32, the Banking Law, the Capital Markets Law or their respective related laws and the Debt Instruments Communiqué.
 In addition, Notes (or beneficial interests therein) may only be offered or sold outside of Türkiye in accordance with the Programme Approvals.
 The Notes issued under the Programme prior to the date of the CMB Approval were issued under previously existing CMB approvals.